NextSDS Logo

 Skin/Body

 Wear apron or coverall if there is a risk of exposure to splashes.
+When handling hot material, wear heat-resistant protective gloves, clothing and face shield that are able to withstand the temperature of the molten product.
 Appropriate footwear and any additional skin protection measures should be selected based on the task being performed and the risks involved and should be approved by a specialist before handling this product.

 Environmental